 Q: Can I view the properties?

 A: Where access is possible, we will organise pre-arranged viewings.
 Viewing opportunities will be listed on the lot page of our website.
 If a property is not available for viewing, we may be able to provide a video viewing.
 Feel free to call the team on 020 7637 4000 if you have any questions.

 Q: Do I need to have a mortgage arranged before bidding?

-A: If you require a mortgage or other form of a loan to finance your purchase it is sensible that you have made arrangements before you bid.
-There are various lending sources, possibly including your bank, but they need to be able to respond to the swift timescales of an auction.
+A: If you require a mortgage or other form of loan to finance your purchase, you should have these arrangements in place before you bid.
+There are various lending sources, possibly including your bank, but they need to be able to respond to the quick timescales of an auction.

 Q: When do I instruct my solicitor?